Ibz786/riskledger-spotify/README.md

 - I did not have time to style the UI the way I wanted.
 I would have loved to have included a nice UI as part of my work and give the whole feature a more of intuitive Dashboard feel, whilst as the same time, complimenting the design with a theme similar to that of Spotify itself
 - I wasn't able to do the bonus part, which I would have loved to acheive
 - As mentioned previously I would have loved to have included good testing for all the components, views etc. that I created
-- To improve the this mini web-app, I feel it would have been better to have also created a back-end in Node.js / Express.js to handle the Token and Authentication
+- To improve the this mini web-app, I feel it would have been better to have also created a back-end in Node.js / Express.js to much better handle the Token and Authentication and make it more secure
+    - This is based on another security issue to consider is that the Client ID from the Spotify API.
+This is currently exposed and anyone can view the code and see it.
+Stricly speaking this should have placed in a `.env` file for development purposes and then in production, this should be hosted against the production server's environment variables, which then the server can refer to